-When submitting a claim for reimbursement, you are responsible for the expenses being acceptable to the IRS, and the receipts must include the proper information.
+When submitting a claim for reimbursement, you are responsible for ensuring expenses are acceptable per the IRS guidelines, and supporting documentation includes the proper information.

-The Benefits Office maintains records of your payroll reductions and your requests for reimbursement so that you can be paid up to the amount of money in your account.
+University Benefits maintains records of your payroll reductions and your requests for reimbursement so that you can be reimbursed to the amount of money available in your account.

-If your request exceeds the amount of money you have in your Dependent Care Spending Account, the Benefits Office will keep that request and continue to pay off of that request as money becomes available in the Dependent Care Spending Account.
+If your request exceeds the amount of money you have in your Dependent Care Spending Account, you will continue to be reimbursed as money becomes available in the Dependent Care Spending Account.
 You will not have to resubmit these charges.
-You can request up to your annual pledge at any time.
+You can request up to your annual pledge at any time during the year the account is designated for.

 Reimbursement Information and Rules:

-- You may file for reimbursement at any time during the year, but no later than the last business day in April of the next year.
-You may request reimbursements weekly, monthly, semi-annually, or annually, whichever is the most convenient for you.
+- You may file for reimbursement at any time during the year, but no later than April 30 of the next year.
+You may request reimbursements at intervals most convenient for you.

-- Claims are generally processed by the Benefits Office within seven to ten (7-10) working days of receipt.
+- Claims filed using Employee Self Service are generally processed by University Benefits within five-seven working days of receipt.
+Processing time may be longer during peak times.

 - In order to comply with IRS regulations, dependent care expenses cannot be reimbursed until after the service has been provided.

-- If there are problems with the documentation attached, reimbursement will take longer.
-We pay direct deposit claims daily, but because of claim volume, we cannot guarantee claims received on a certain day will be processed on that day's payment cycle.
-In addition, if the University or banking system is closed for holidays, the payment will be delayed to the next appropriate business day.
+- If additional information is required, reimbursement will be delayed.
+Claims are processed for payment daily; because of claim volume, we cannot guarantee claims received on a certain day will be processed on that day's payment cycle.
+In addition, if the University or banking system is closed, the payment will be delayed to the next business day.

-At the time you submit your Request for Reimbursement form, you must attach documentation to justify the expenses.
+At the time you submit your on-line reimbursement request, you must attach documentation to justify the expenses.
 You are responsible for the expenses, and the documentation of those expenses, being acceptable to the IRS.
 Canceled checks cannot be accepted as receipts.
-The Benefits Office will retain all documents.
-Please keep a photocopy of the documents sent to this office for your records.
+Please keep a photocopy of the documents submitted for your records.

-The receipt can be a formal receipt or a handwritten document.
-The University Benefits Office has created a Dependent Care Spending Account Receipt Template (pdf) to use if you so choose.
+Supporting documentation can be a formal receipt or a handwritten document.
+University Benefits has created a Dependent Care Spending Account Receipt Template (pdf) to use if you so choose.

 The following information is required on each receipt: